100xdevs-cohort-2/assignments/week-10/10.1-prisma/README.md

 - `GET /surveys/:id`: Fetch a specific survey.
 - `PUT /surveys/:id`: Update a specific survey.
 - `DELETE /surveys/:id`: Delete a specific survey.

-## Overview

-The application allows users to create and participate in surveys.
-Each survey consists of one or more questions, and each question can have multiple options.
-Users can select an option to vote in a survey.

-## Features

-- Create a new survey
-- Get a list of all surveys
-- Get details of a specific survey
-- Vote in a survey
-- Get the results of a survey

 ## Tech Stack